The Stacks

 -

-line, from pre-war folders thru the last of the Petri line.
-Perti made several
+the entire line, from pre-war folders thru the last of the Petri line.
+Perti

-half-frame cameras.
-Includes some information on lenses and accessories.
+made several half-frame cameras.
+Includes some information on lenses

 -

-models up to 1994.
-There are over 300 glossy pages of detailed data, photos
+covers models up to 1994.
+There are over 300 glossy pages of detailed data,

-facts, field findings and collectors essentials on the German Robot cameras.
+photos facts, field findings and collectors essentials on the German Robot

-Starting in 1934, not all of the Robots were true subminis, but all were
+cameras.
+Starting in 1934, not all of the Robots were true subminis, but

 -

-240 page is a book of photographic equipment history.
-It has over 600 drawings
+This 240 page is a book of photographic equipment history.
+It has over 600

-of cameras and inner workings.
-Chapters are: The evolution of photography
+drawings of cameras and inner workings.
+Chapters are: The evolution

---Concealed cameras --magazines and multiple images --Early roll film images
+plate cameras --Concealed cameras --magazines and multiple images --Early

---Roll film box cameras --The 35mm camera --small and miniature cameras --The
+roll film images --Roll film box cameras --The 35mm camera --small and miniature

-Reflex camera --Twin lens Cameras --Stereoscope Cameras --Panoramic Cameras
+cameras --The Reflex camera --Twin lens Cameras --Stereoscope Cameras --Panoramic

---Processing in the camera --Lenses --Shutters --Exposure meters --and flash
+Cameras --Processing in the camera --Lenses --Shutters --Exposure meters

 -

-Kodak and the George Eastman International Museum of Photography, this book
+by Kodak and the George Eastman International Museum of Photography, this

-briefly describes -- in chronological order -- the Japanese cameras that
+book briefly describes -- in chronological order -- the Japanese cameras

-made photographic history.
-Many of them were subminiatures, of course.
+that made photographic history.
+Many of them were subminiatures, of

-There are hundreds of cameras listed and hundreds of pictures, but
+course.
+There are hundreds of cameras listed and hundreds of pictures,

 to the unique features of the camera that made it historically important.